pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

 # Acknowledgements

 The authors would like to thank Akihiro Kato for his significant contribution to the early version of this memo.
-The authors would also like to acknowledge Hoeteck Wee, Sergey Gorbunov and Michael Scott for their valuable comments.
+The authors would also like to acknowledge Sakae Chikara, Hoeteck Wee, Sergey Gorbunov and Michael Scott for their valuable comments.

 <!-- # Change log -->